Partner Lifecycle12 min read

 • Create feedback loops between partners and internal teams

-Success Metrics: Average deal size, win rate, revenue per partner, partner productivity index
+Success Metrics: Average recurring contract value, close rate, MRR per partner, partner productivity index

 Stage 6: Renewal & Expansion

-Objective: Retain successful partners, expand collaboration scope, and turn partners into long-term strategic allies.
+Objective: Retain successful referral partners, expand collaboration scope, and turn partners into long-term strategic allies who keep your pipeline of recurring contracts full.

 Key Activities: